-The Donaghey College of Science, Technology, Engineering, and Mathematics is proud to support and partner with numerous centers and programs.
+The Donaghey College of Science, Technology, Engineering, and Mathematics (DCSTEM) is proud to support and partner with numerous centers and programs.

 The UA Little Rock STEM Education Center is a vehicle to coordinate and connect activities across the campus with partners in K-12 schools and others interested in STEM.
 Supporting faculty, staff, and students who focus on STEM, the partnership sponsors events and activities to bring interested parties together and to feature best practices and innovations developed across the country in STEM Education.